martineausimon/vim-lilypond-suite/README.md

 # vim-lilypond-suite

-This is a fork of the vim plugin for Lilypond, with updated syntax and auto-completion module.
+This is a new filetype plugin for Lilypond, with updated syntax and auto-completion module.

 <p align="center">
 <img src="https://github.com/martineausimon/vim-lilypond-suite/blob/main/screenshoot.png">